A BRIEF HISTORY OF TUDOR CHRISTMAS

 The earliest recorded collection of Christmas carols dates from 1521 published by Wynken de Worde and includes The Boars Head Carol.
-Carol means a dance with a song and carols flourished throughout Tudor times as a way to celebrate and to spread the message of the nativity.
+Carol means to dance with a song and carols flourished throughout Tudor times as a way to celebrate and to spread the message of the nativity.

 Other Christmas carols the Tudors would have been familiar with include The Coventry Carol, While Shepherds Watched, The First Nowell, Angels from the Realms of Glory, Ding Dong Merrily on High ( French in origin), In Dulci Jubilo, and We Wish You a Merry Christmas.
-Wassail carols, of which there are many, were also popular and most areas of the country have there own version.
+Wassail carols, of which there are many, were also popular and most areas of the country have their own version.

 TUDOR CHRISTMAS TRADITIONS

 The whole 12 days of Christmas was celebrated, (25th December - 6th January) but not every day was celebrated equally.
-All work stopped except looking after animals, spinning was even banned as this was the most common occupation for women and flowers were placed around the spinning wheels.
+All work stopped except looking after animals, spinning was even banned as this was the most common occupation for women, and flowers were placed around the spinning wheels.
 People would visit friends and it was seen as very much a community celebration.
 Work re-started on Plough Monday the first Monday after 12th night.

 In Tudor Times most of the 12 days of Christmas were saints days the 3 most important were 25th Dec, 1st Jan and 6th Jan which is when the most sumptuous feasts were held.
-(In 1532/33 the preparation for the 12th night feast at Greenwich palace required the building of a temporary boiling and working house).
-Up to 24 courses would be served, much more than was needed for the guests but it was a status symbol and left over food would be used to feed the poor.
+(In 1532/33 the preparation for the 12th-night feast at Greenwich palace required the building of a temporary boiling and working house).
+Up to 24 courses would be served, much more than was needed for the guests but it was a status symbol and leftover food would be used to feed the poor.

 Tudor Christmas had a definite purpose.
-Because society was very strictly organised it acted as a pressure release, a time when everything was turned on its head, the world turned inside out and upside down.
+Because society was very strictly organized it acted as a pressure release, a time when everything was turned on its head, the world turned inside out and upside down.
 Certain sections of society were even allowed an unusual degree of freedom.

 It was banned in 1541 because it was seen as mocking the church authorities and by implication the head of the church who of course was Henry VIII.
-However the practice possibly dates back to the 10th century and never completely died out.
-The tradition is still continued at Hereford, Gloucester, Westminster (RC) and Salisbury cathedrals to this day.
+However, the practice possibly dates back to the 10th century and never completely died out.
+The tradition is still continued at Hereford, Gloucester, Westminster (RC), and Salisbury cathedrals to this day.

 There was a similar tradition in secular circles.
 They had the Lord of Misrule.
-He was like a mock king and supervised entertainments or rather unruly events involving drinking, revelry, role reversal and general chaos.
-One of the games the Tudors would have been familiar with was Blind Mans Buff !
-The inspiration for this Lord of Misrule was the earlier 11th century tradition of The Feast of Fools.
+He was like a mock king and supervised entertainments or rather unruly events involving drinking, revelry, role reversal, and general chaos.
+One of the games the Tudors would have been familiar with was Blind Mans Buff!
+The inspiration for this Lord of Misrule was the earlier 11th-century tradition of The Feast of Fools.
 This tradition was not confined only to Christmas but was also used during summer festivities.
-The person would be chosen by the head of the Parish but Monarchs had their own personal one; however Mary and Elizabeth did not continue this tradition.
+The person would be chosen by the head of the Parish but Monarchs had their own personal one; however, Mary and Elizabeth did not continue this tradition.
 His rule would end on Twelfth night.

 Another example of role reversal which started in the Tudor period is that of Barring out where pupils would take possession of the school by locking the staff out until certain demands regarding playtimes and homework were met.
-It was particularly common in Northern counties and was usually around the 6th December which is St Nicholas Day ( patron Saint of children).
+It was particularly common in Northern counties and was usually around the 6th December which is St Nicholas Day (patron Saint of children).

 Another Tudor Christmas tradition was the performing of plays.
-There are records from the early 16th century that both Oxford and Cambridge colleges employed travelling players in their Christmas entertainments.
+There are records from the early 16th century that both Oxford and Cambridge colleges employed traveling players in their Christmas entertainments.
 There are also records of a play being performed for Cardinal Wolsey at Grays Inn during Christmas 1526.
-Coventry mystery plays which the Coventry carol was written for, tell the story of Herod's murder of the innocents.
+Coventry mystery plays which the Coventry Carol was written for, tell the story of Herod's murder of the innocents.
 Mystery plays are still performed in Coventry even today.

 All sports on Christmas day were banned by Henry VIII in 1541 (except archery of course).
-In theory gambling, tennis, bowls and other games were forbidden to all but the very wealthy except at Christmas !
+In theory gambling, tennis, bowls, and other games were forbidden to all but the very wealthy except at Christmas!
 Jousting was also a popular sport during the Christmas period.